brendonthiede/brendons-random-pocs/terraform/templatefile/README.md

 # templatefile Function Example

 This is a simple example of using the [templatefile](https://www.terraform.io/docs/configuration/functions/templatefile.html) function in Terraform with the specific purpose if dynamically including a section of content based on a variable.
 The variable to control the dynamic content is `is_k8s`.
 The variable is a list, and if it has an entry, then the dynamic content is included.
 If the variable is empty, then the dynamic content is not included.
+This is an likely overly complex and should rely on the `if` directive instead, which is shown with the `instance_role` variable, which when set to `special` include another dynamic section.

 ## How to run the example